AirTime

 Add the Ferrite Coil

-Buy a DCF77 decoder coil and solder it to the board.
+Buy a DCF77 receiver coil and solder it to the board.

 4